-C:\ProgramData\zenon\zenon7.10\LOG for zenon Version 7.10.
+C:\ProgramData\COPA-DATA\LOG.
 Log files are text files with a special structure.

 Attention: With the default settings, a driver only logs error information.
-With the Diagnosis Viewer you can enhance the diagnosis level for most of the drivers to "Debug" and "Deep Debug".
+With the piagnosis viewer you can enhance the diagnosis level for most of the drivers to "Debug" and "Deep Debug".
 With this the driver also logs all other important tasks and events.